emacsway/emacsway.github.io/_sources/en/service-layer.txt

     "workflow."
     («Patterns of Enterprise Application Architecture» [#fnpoeaa]_)

-Мы будем рассматривать под термином "business rules" (правила делового регламента) исключительно логику предметной области, тем более, что Martin Fowler на это косвенно указывает:
+We will understand by the term "business rules" only the logic of the Domain Layer, especially since Martin Fowler indirectly indicates this:

     The problem came with domain logic: business rules, validations, calculations, and the like.